DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 `python train_sed.py`

+---

+You can select the GPUs by using `python train_sed.py --gpus 1,2`

+**note**: `python train_sed.py --gpus 0` will use the CPU.
+GPU indexes start from 1 here.

+**Common issues**

+If you encounter:
+`pytorch_lightning.utilities.exceptions.MisconfigurationException: You requested GPUs: [0]
+ But your machine only has: [] (edited) `

+It probably means you have installed CPU-only version of Pytorch.
+Please install the correct version from https://pytorch.org/

+---

 Alternatively, we provide a [pre-trained checkpoint][zenodo_pretrained_models] along with tensorboard logs.
 The baseline can be tested on the development set of the dataset using the following command:

 `python train_sed.py --test_from_checkpoint /path/to/downloaded.ckpt`